We are a large people. 65% of us are overweight, 30% actually obese. How did we reach this point?

 She provides support and guidance in use of the workbook through her regular blog, http://dietwithanattitude.blogspot.com

-It can be intimidating to follow a weight loss plan,...
+What is "too young" to begin a weight loss program...
 Read More

 According to the Centers for Disease Control and Prevention, obesity...
 Read More